 Kids may be picky eaters, often turning their noses up at the steamed broccoli you put on their dinner plates.
 Eating plenty of fresh fruits and vegetables is critical to the health of our children.
 And the earlier they develop good eating habits, the better.
 We have previously discussed that children who eat poorly (for example, too much sugar or salt) are more likely to eat poorly as adults.

 Now, a new study suggests that the kind of plate you use may play a key role in getting your kids to eat healthier foods.

 The study found that preschool children ate more vegetables when given segmented plates with pictures of fruits and vegetables on the plates.
-Researchers measured the amount of fruits and vegetables consumed by 235 preschool children.
-School meals were served family style, meaning that large, communal servings were given to each table and kids were able to serve themselves.
+Researchers measured the number of fruits and vegetables consumed by 235 preschool children.
+School meals were served family-style, meaning that large, communal servings were given to each table and kids were able to serve themselves.

 Initially, the children were given just plain white plates to eat their food.
 Four weeks later, the children were then given segmented plates with pictures of fruits and vegetables.

 “In comparing the amounts of fruits and vegetables used, the researchers found that the children dished themselves on average 13.82 grams more vegetables when using the segmented plates compared to the plain white ones,” according to the report.

 “They also ate on average 7.54 grams more vegetables when using the segmented plates.
 They report also that the children ate slightly more fruit as well, but the difference was not considered to be statistically significant.”